How To Participate in a Dive Against Debris®

 - Search the Conservation Activities Locator to find a Dive Against Debris survey near you.

-- Report Dive Against Debris data by logging into your My Ocean profile.
-You can do this online. *COMING SOON: The AWARE App is currently being redeveloped and will be relaunched in the coming months.
+- Report Dive Against Debris data by logging into your My Ocean profile via the PADI AWARE App or desktop.

 See Your Data on the Global Map!